na-Itms/0ad-gdd/book/gameplay/main/territories.md

 TERRITORIES
 ===========

-> **[warning] Implementation status**
->
+!!! warning

-> This page describes a feature that is implemented, but the implementation
-> significantly differs from the text here.
+    This page describes a feature that is implemented, but the implementation significantly differs from the text here.
 The text is to be updated.

 ![Territories3.jpg](territories/Territories3.jpg)